mmarkin/GPS-NTP-Timeserver/README.md

 ![Displays_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display.JPG)

-As on Cristiano's original version, the first OLED display shows the number of GPS satellites that are"in view", the resolution of the position fix, and the UTC time and date.
-The yellow LED shows that WiFi is enabled.
-The green LED shows that the GPS data is valid and the server's internal clock is synchronized with it.
-The red LED flashes every second when GPS data is available.

-OLED displays can wear out if they are active all the time especially if they show information that does not change much.
+As on Cristiano's original version, the first OLED display shows the number of GPS satellites that are "in view", the resolution of the position fix, and the UTC time and date.
+This version adds a switch so the first display can also show the latitude and longitude.
+This time server is GPS-based so it might as well be able to show where it is located.
+The switch can also turn the displays off since OLED displays can wear out if they are active all the time, especially if they show information that does not change much.
+See the schematic diagram below for more details.
-This version includes provision to turn the OLEDs off if nobody is there to see them.
-A PIR motion sensor module can be connected to the ESP8266 as suggested by Brett Oliver who engineered the mod on the version of Cristiano's project that he built.
-The PIR automatically turns on the OLEDs when someone is near the server and turns them off when they leave.
-A switch could be connected instead of the sensor if manual operation is desired.
-See below for more details.

 The I2C address of the second OLED module has to be changed.
 This is done by relocating a resistor on the module's circuit board.
 There is a graphic on the board to show which resistor it is and where it goes for each of the two addresses.
 For example